ChicoBitcoinJoe/community/notes.md

 ## Unsorted ##

+- fund development view does nothing after submission
+- Need to estimate gas fee for transactions
+- all lists need to be sorted properly
 - Post Preview needs updating
-- Remove community button not working

 ## Critical ##

-- General
-    - Need to estimated gas fee
-    - all lists need to be sorted properly

 - Vote Contract
+    - Multi token total
+    - vt should be an icon and look better in general
-    - Community tokens
+    - hide available tokens if 0

 - Settings sidenav
     - backend